-Corporations, partnerships, and other business entities can also file under both Chapter 7 or Chapter 11 of the Bankruptcy Code.↑ Back to top
+Corporations, partnerships, and other business entities can also file under both Chapter 7 or Chapter 11 of the Bankruptcy Code.

 For a business, a Chapter 7 case is the final step in shutting down the business.
 Businesses that file under Chapter 7 do so to get the protections of the automatic stay and the benefits of all bankruptcy protections available to them while going through a Chapter 7 liquidation.
 They do not continue business operations.

-The difference between Chapter 7 vs. Chapter 11 for a business that Chapter 11 allows a business to continue operating.
+The difference between Chapter 7 vs. Chapter 11 for a business is that Chapter 11 allows a business to continue operating.
 The Chapter 11 is a reorganization bankruptcy for the business.
 Each class of creditors can be provided for in the bankruptcy plan proposed by the Chapter 11 debtor in possession, often in the form of monthly payments distributed based on the types of debt the filer has.
 Unsecured creditors typically receive the lowest priority when it comes to receiving payments from the bankruptcy estate.